Environmental performance

 Reducing the environmental impact of the textile and footwear sector is a top priority.

-• To provide industry stakeholders with reliable, objective data on the environmental impacts associated with different end-of-life scenarios;
+• to provide stakeholders with reliable data on the environmental impacts associated with different end-of-life scenarios;

-• To identify the most impactful "hotspots" based on the stages or material flows processed;
+• to identify the most impactful stages and flows;

-• To suggest avenues for continuous improvement and strengthen collective mobilisation around a shared trajectory of progress.
+• to propose avenues for continuous improvement and strengthen collective mobilisation around a progress trajectory.

 Greenhouse gas emissions (tonnes of CO₂ equivalent per tonne of traced textiles)